ShimonMimoun/Unity_Demo_Tools/README.md

 ## Limit
 #### first limit
-For the first section, I added a new script: BoundsTriger.
-I added 4 walls, for them I used cubes with collider and trigger which destroy each selected element who collides them.
+For the first section, We added a new script: BoundsTriger.
+We added 4 walls, for them I used cubes with collider and trigger which destroy each selected element who collides them.
 [BoundsTriger script](https://)
 #### second limit
-For the second section, I changed the: Mover script.
-I added YBound value for screen bounds, and an if statement that destroys the gameobject if it moved across the bounds..
+For the second section, We changed the: Mover script.
+We added YBound value for screen bounds, and an if statement that destroys the gameobject if it moved across the bounds..
 [Mover  script](https://)
 #### third limit
-For the third section , I changed the: KeyboardMover script.
-I added 2 values for the screen bounds, and four if statements that check if the player moved across the bounds his position changes to the other side.
+For the third section , We changed the: KeyboardMover script.
+We added 2 values for the screen bounds, and four if statements that check if the player moved across the bounds his position changes to the other side.
 [KeyboardMover  script](https://)

 ***Path :***